Coney Island: Early settlement

 Giovanni da Verrazzano was the first European explorer to sight the island of Narrioch during his expeditions to the area in 1527 and 1529.
 He was subsequently followed by Henry Hudson.
 Anthony Janszoon van Salee was the first New Netherland settler to acquire land adjacent to Coney Island, in 1639.
 The Native American population in the area dwindled as the Dutch settlement grew and the entire southern tier of present-day Brooklyn, from Gowanus Creek to Coney Island to Gerritsen Creek, was purchased in 1645 from the Native Americans in exchange for goods.
 The goods were not recorded in the deed, but later accounts mention a gun, a blanket, and a kettle.

 In 1644, a colonist named Guysbert Op Dyck was given a land patent for 88 acres of land in what became the town of Gravesend, on the southwestern shore of Brooklyn.
 The land patent included Conyne Island, an island just off the southwestern shore of the town of Gravesend, as well as Conyne Hook, a peninsula just east of the island.
 Both became part of Gravesend when its first town charter was granted a year later, in 1645.
 East of Conyne Hook was the largest section of island called Gysbert's, Guysbert's, or Guisbert's Island (also called Johnson Island), containing most of the arable land and extending east through today's Brighton Beach and Manhattan Beach.
-This was officially the first official real estate transaction for the island.
+This was the first official real estate transaction for the island.

 Op Dyck never occupied his land, and in 1661 he sold it off to Dick De Wolf.
 The land's new owner banned Gravesend residents from using Guisbert's Island and built a salt-works on the land, provoking outrage among Gravesend livestock herders.
 New Amsterdam was transferred to the English in 1664, and four years later, the English Governor created a new charter for Gravesend that excluded Coney Island.
 Subsequently, Guisbert's Island was divided into plots meted out to several dozen settlers.
 However, in 1685, the island became part of Gravesend again as a result of a new charter with the Native Americans.